oliver-norton/masters_thesis/README.md

-# Master's thesis code
+# Master's thesis: Measuring Mass Ideological Polarisation in Multiparty Political Systems: Application in the French Context

-** "Measuring Mass Ideological Polarisation in Multiparty Political Systems: Application in the French Context" ** by Oliver Norton
+by Oliver Norton

 In this respository you can read the code which I used to do my master's thesis.
 Sensitive information has been removed.
 The code used here is a combination of my own code, and some from a toolkit published by: